One of the most fun parts of traveling in Japan is undoubtedly the country’s amazing train network.

 Bypassing Hakone

 You haven’t packed too heavily, but you still don’t want to worry about your luggage on the intercity travel.
-With takuhaibin, you can ship your main luggage ahead from Tokyo to Kyoto, bypassing Hakone, and pack a smaller personal bag for the ryokan stay.
+With takuhaibin, you can ship your main luggage ahead from Tokyo to Kyoto, bypassing Hakone, and pack a smaller personal bag for your ryokan stay.

-All you need to do is bring the luggage you want shipped to the hotel reception before check-out; the concierge or bellhop will relieve you of the suitcase and tell you the shipping charge, which you’ll pay on your room bill.
+All you need to do is bring the luggage you want shipped to the hotel reception before check-out.
+The concierge or bellhop will relieve you of the suitcase and tell you the shipping charge, which you’ll pay on your room bill.

 Travel Lightly to Naoshima Island